devsim/devsim_misc/refinement/README.rst

 This work derives from the ``devsim_bjt_example`` project.

 Work on strategy for refining meshes from Gmsh.
+The starting point will be 2D and be extended to 3D later.

 The ``.geo`` file is used to create an initial mesh.
-An initial 2d mesh is created.
+An initial 2D mesh is created.
 A simulation is performed.
 A ``.pos`` format file is created based on the refinement criteria.
 The ``.geo`` and ``.pos`` files are used to create a new mesh and the process is repeated.

 The strategy will be: